-Getting Jomtien: Take songthaew at the top of Pratamnak Road (Second Road stretching from South Pattaya intersection), the cost is about 0.5 dollar.
+Getting to Jomtien: Take songthaew at the top of Pratamnak Road (Second Road stretching from South Pattaya intersection), the cost is about 0.5 dollar.

-Getting Naklua: You can pick up the songthaew from Second Road to the Dolphin rotation (0.5 dollars).
+Getting to Naklua: You can pick up the songthaew from Second Road to the Dolphin rotation (0.5 dollars).
 If the car turns left or right in the rotation (do not keep going straight to Naklua), get off immediately and walk straight through the circle to catch another car (0.5 dollars).

-Getting Sriracha or Sattahip: Pick up the white songthaews or stop on Sukhumvit Road to pick you up (1 dollar).
+Getting to Sriracha or Sattahip: Pick up the white songthaews or stop on Sukhumvit Road to pick you up (1 dollar).

 One tip to save money: is to research road directions to places, how to get there, the cost of getting in the car, not telling the destination to the driver, just waiting for the car to approach the place you want, ring the bell to get off the bus.
 The cost for a trip is from 0.5 to 1 dollar.
 If you say the name of the destination and let the driver carry it, they can get your car from 3 – 5 dollars.
 If traveling in groups, the group can rent a single songthaew to travel at a cost of about 3 – 5 dollars per route